 At a high level, encryption processes scramble data into an unreadable format, which can only be decrypted using a specialized key.
 Both individual files and entire databases can be protected through encryption, ensuring that only authorized users can access data.
 Today’s most sophisticated encryption techniques use advanced algorithms for encryption process and increase the protection of the data beyond this simplistic description.

 Tokenization allows encrypted data to move through the IT stack without compromising the security of the file.
 In the event of an attack or compromise, encrypted data should be secure from prying eyes, even if it’s exposed to ransom or deletion.

 Much of the data you collect today will have a lifecycle.
 After it’s no longer useful, data needs to be securely disposed of.
 Rather than just standard data wiping from a storage or edge device, many companies now use more sophisticated data erasure procedures, reducing the liability of loss in the event of a data breach.

 While organizations tend to use large volumes of data for onboarding and training processes, it can be expensive or highly complex to develop sets of training data.
-By implementing data masking, concealing personally identifiable information by obscuring and replacing letters and numbers, they can deploy real data into their training.
+By implementing data masking, concealing personally identifiable information by obscuring and replacing letters and numbers, they can use real anonymized data in their training.
 However, it’s still typically managed with an encryption key, just as your overall data encryption processes would dictate.

-Another critical piece of a successful data security strategy is how well a company can recover from an infrastructure failure, whether hardware issues, power outages, or natural disasters.
+Another critical piece of a successful data security strategy is how well a company can recover from an infrastructure failure, whether due to hardware, software, public utility, or natural disaster.
 From backup protocols to off-site duplication, an effective resiliency strategy ensures quick recovery and data integrity.
 For many companies, this is also the first line of defense against ransomware — an unfortunate inevitability in today’s data environments.